edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 ## Computer Graphics and VR

-Computer graphics, also known as CG, is an area of computer science which uses computers to create pictures, models, films, and more.
-Computer graphics emerged in the United States in the 1950's and since then has been used for many applications.
+Computer graphics, also known as CG, is a field of computer science which uses computers to create pictures, models, films, and more.
+CG emerged in the United States in the 1950's and since then has been used for many applications.

 With a knowledge of computer graphics you can...